 The audio, always a bit different, can be found at the St. B’s website.
 Third Sunday of Easter (April 30, 2017) Acts 2:14a, 36-41 Psalm 116:1-4, 12-19 1 Peter 1:17-23 Luke 24:13-35 Luke 24:21a “But we had hoped that he was the one to redeem Israel.”
 Acts 2:37 Now when they […]

 The Great Vigil of Easter 2017 – St. Bartholomew’s, Nashville.
-This is my homily from this year’s Great Easter Vigil.1 The service is gorgeous, but long (hence a homily and not a full sermon) and since it starts after sundown it does not end until quite late.
-Some parishes will have the service start […]
+This is my homily from this year’s Great Easter Vigil.
+The service is gorgeous, but long (hence a homily and not a full sermon) and since it starts after sundown it does not end until quite late.
+Some parishes will have the service […]

 “CofE” is the term often used to describe the “Church of England.”
 “CandE” refers to those folks who come to church only on “Christmas and Easter.”
 Most of us are very religious; the question is, what are we worshiping.
 GoComics.com recently began running these one-panel comics from 1974.
 I certainly […]